spacetelescope/jwst_magic/docs/magic_user_guide/vii_write_sof.md

       2. Users can type in a new path and the drop down box will update with that path’s available guiding selection files.

       3. If users want to change the order of the selections files that should go into the SOF from the order they are listed in the drop down box, they should check the **Change order of configurations** check box (*D*).
 This will bring up a pop up box that will list the files chosen.
-Users should copy/paste the file names to move them around, ending with 1 file per line.
+Users should change the order of the list of guiding selections files, which can be as simple as changing the config numbers in the file names, or by copy/pasting the file names to move them around ()using keyboard shortcuts or right-clicking) ending with 1 file per line.
 Then hit “OK” .

 4. Before running the tool, obtain the following parameters with the following methods (skip to iii if you used the APT query):